mexomagno/welcome-home/Server/PlazanorteWelcomeServer/README.md

 Components
 ----------
-The actual code isn't as structured as it's shown here, but the server is made up from the following parts:
+The actual code isn't as structured as it's shown here, nonetheless the server is made up of the following parts:

 - **UDP Broadcast thread**: Constantly broadcasts to the network the needed info to use the service